What Makes You a High-Risk Driver?

 Getting SR-22 Without Owning a Vehicle

 Drivers who don't own vehicles but need SR-22 filing can purchase non-owner SR-22 insurance.
 This liability-only policy provides required minimum coverage when you drive borrowed, rented, or shared vehicles.
-Non-owner policies with SR-22 filing typically cost $325–$500 annually — significantly less than standard policies with comprehensive and collision insurance included.
+Non-owner policies with SR-22 filing typically cost $325–$500 annually — significantly less than standard policies with comprehensive and collision coverage included.
 Learn more in our guide on SR-22 insurance.

 Frequently Asked Questions About High-Risk Driver Insurance